 Root Canals Are A Better Option Than Extraction: Fact Or Fiction?

 Fact!
 In the earlier half of the twentieth century, researchers claimed that root canals were unsafe and could lead to further infection.
 However, this is simply not true today.
-With laser technology and use of antibiotics, all traces of infection are removed and prevented from returning to that treated canal.
+With laser technology and the use of antibiotics, all traces of infection are removed and prevented from returning to that treated canal.

 We can’t say that root canals are ALWAYS the better option because that’s something only your dentist can determine based on your individual situation.
 But we can say that extracting a tooth and not replacing it can leave you vulnerable to potential problems such as bone resorption, premature wear on other teeth, and muscle imbalance.
 It also can be fairly expensive and often time-consuming to replace a missing tooth.
 In most cases, the ideal choice is to do whatever you can to save your natural teeth.